 The MWRC and the American Academy of Religion

-In 2017, the MWRC became a Related Scholarly Organization of the American Academy of Religion.
-It has since held a session at AAR annually featuring papers from recent MWRC Visiting Research Fellows.
-Since 2018 we’ve held a second session annually in partnership with Pentecostal Theological Seminary on intersections between the Holiness and Pentecostal movements.
+Since 2017, the MWRC has been hosting annual sessions at the American Academy of Religion featuring papers from recent MWRC Visiting Research Fellows.
+Since 2018, in most years, we’ve held a second session in partnership with Pentecostal Theological Seminary on intersections between the Holiness and Pentecostal movements.

 Geordan Hammond, Presiding